Lets Start AFL – Australian Football League Betting Online!

 Players are sourced from a number of avenues.
 Most players enter the AFL via the AFL draft, held seasonally.
 The AFL draft is the official system used to recruit new players.
 This has been the case since 1986.
 Club player lists are monitored closely by the AFL, and changes may only be made out of season.

 Besides being the most popular spectator in the country, all AFL matches are broadcast by Seven Network, and are broadcast on a free-to-air basis, making the games accessible to all.
 This is very advantageous to the world of AFL sports betting, as bettors are able to follow the entire season on television, as well as attend matches in person.
-Many of the matches are broadcast live, creating opportunities to engage in Live Betting.
+Many of the matches are broadcast live, creating opportunities to engage in Live Crown Oaks betting.

 AFL Bet Types